ephleim/Burst/README.md

 Burst
 =====
-Burst is a concern separator language imagine by Vincent Steyer.
+Burst is a concern separator language/framework created by Vincent Steyer.

 For any technical question, see the wiki (in creation) or send a mail to vincent.steyer@gmail.com